nathanstuart01/coding_assessment/Deployment_Instructions.md

 ### App Deployment Requirements

-To deploy the app to your local machine do thhe following:
+To deploy the app to your local machine do the following:

-1. Install Docker:
+1. Install Docker, if necessary:

 `https://docs.docker.com/get-docker/`